Matp101/OpenRemoteStart/README.md

 # Open Remote Start

-A Particle project for interfacing with fortin remote starter and car alarm systems via the antenna data-link interface.
+A ESP32 project for interfacing with fortin remote starter and car alarm systems via the antenna data-link interface.

+It will connect to your home wifi and be interfaced by MQTT.

 ## Why